Aloha, I’m Philipp – nice to meet you!

-In the past few years I was very lucky to be able to travel to over 95 countries on all continents.
+In the past few years I was very lucky to be able to travel to 100 countries on all continents.

 There is so much to tell.
 I would like to share what I have experienced and learned with you in order to introduce you to interesting destinations for your next trip and to significantly simplify travel planning and research!

 My youth is characterized by very down-to-earth trips with my parents to the mountains in southern Germany and Austria, and some summers on the North or Baltic Sea.

 My “international travel breakthrough” came after graduating from high school with a professional stay of several months in Shanghai, a clear step out of the comfort zone, a dip in very cold water with regard to culture and everyday life.

 After this initial spark, the fascination of traveling has left me in the past, in recent years I have been spending every day of my vacation abroad – including a big trip around the world in 2015 after completing my master’s degree.

 So today I am traveling all over the world, alone, with friends or in groups.
 Backpacking on your own, organized tours with a guide or business activities with little time in the evening for tourist activities.
 Everything has to be planned and prepared accordingly – for everything you should know the “BIG5“.